Back to blog

 Release

-Ink/charcoal doodle: a heavy stack is braced for stable large-model runs.
+Ink/charcoal doodle: a heavy model stack is braced for safer reload and B200 runs.

 Fixes a GPU memory leak during reload fallback, hardens B200 scripts, and adds practical controls for acceptance ranges and overhead measurement.